MetPX/sarracenia/docs/source/Contribution/man_page_template.rst

 est laborum. `sr_subscribe(7) <sr3.1.rst#subscribe>`_
 with some limitations.

- - doesn't download data, only circulates posts.
+ - doesn't download data, only circulates notification messages.
  - runs as only a single instance (no multiple instances).
  - does not support any plugins.
  - does not support vip for high availability.